Badsworth/pfml_scripts/infra/README.md

         └── stage       ⛱  staging env, deployed on every push to deploy/api/stage └── prod        ⛱  production env, deployed on every push to deploy/api/prod

+└── pfml-aws            🏡 infrastructure for AWS and VPCs, shared across envs e.g. developer IAM roles,
+                           docker registries, and network load balancers for each VPC.

 └── portal              🏡 infrastructure for a PFML portal environment
     └── template        🏗  shared template for portal env └── environments

-└── api                 🏡 infrastructure for a PFML api environment
-    └── template        🏗  shared template for api env └── environments

-└── ecs-tasks           🏡 infrastructure for adhoc PFML API ECS tasks
-    └── template        🏗  shared template for API ecs tasks └── environments

 ```

 ## tfstate files

 Each environment for a component has a `.tfstate` file that is stored in S3 and synchronized using a DynamoDB lock table.
 Terraform relies on this state file for every command and must acquire the lock in order to use it, so only one person or system can run a terraform command at a time.

 ```
 S3